Lance-B/wdir-project-1-go/pseudo.md

     When a point is clicked, places a stone (starting with black then the white player) on the board <br>
     Pass button to skip turn <br>
     - When a piece is placed in the last liberty of an opponent's piece(s), the opponent's piece(s) are removed  <br>

+changes: container within container for multiple borders and the grid lines?